 Village Rights of Way

 The Board meets at 7:30 P.M. on the first Thursday of each month.
-The annual meeting is held on the third Monday in April.
-All meetings are held in the Village Office at 2 Harbor Road and are open to the public.
+The annual meeting is held in April.
+All meetings are held in the Village Office at 315 Main Street and are open to the public.

 Board members all serve on various committees pertaining to Village affairs.
 In addition, Board members are always available to the public by leaving a message at the village office or by email.

-The Village Clerk is the chief administrator of the Village and carries out Village policies as directed by the Mayor, Trustees, and other Village officials.
-The duties of the Clerk include; supplying information to residents, acting as secretary at Village meetings, acting as a liaison with other Villages, the Town, County and State, preparing the tax roll, receiving taxes, and dealing with contractors concerning daily maintenance of the Village.
-The Village Clerk is also responsible for publicizing all legal notices and sending out notices for Village meetings.
+The Village Clerk-Treasurer is the chief administrator of the Village and carries out Village policies as directed by the Mayor, Trustees, and other Village officials.
+The duties of the Clerk-Treasurer include: supplying information to residents, acting as clerk secretary at Village meetings, acting as a liaison with other Villages, the Town, County and State, preparing the tax roll, receiving taxes, and dealing with contractors concerning daily maintenance of the Village.
+The Village Clerk-Treasurer is responsible for publicizing all legal notices and sending out notices for Village meetings.
 She oversees general conditions in the Village.
+The Village Clerk-Treasurer also prepares the annual budget for the approval of the Board of Trustees and Mayor.
+In addition, she attends monthly meetings and advises the Board on matters of financial investments and expenditures.

 The Village Attorney writes contracts, drafts local laws, provides legal advice to the Board of Trustees and the Board of Zoning Appeals, and represents the Village in civil litigation.
 He attends all Village meetings.